-Diana Taylor of S.T.
+Diana (Taylor) Servos of S.T.
 Legal Group is an accomplished Illinois employment attorney.
 She has the skill and experience to assist her clients by negotiating, reviewing, and preparing a comprehensive employment agreement.
 Diana is equally helpful to both employers and employees and laser-focused on protecting each client’s best interests.

 Ms. Taylor has a well-earned reputation for being insightful as well as detail-oriented and will protect your rights in any employment agreements.
 As soon as you contact her, you’ll know she is the right person for the job.
 Diana is highly competent in drafting foundational employment documents for clients throughout Illinois.